makerdao/community/governance/parameter-docs/stability-fee.md

 ## Considerations

-The Stability Fee parameter as a lower limit of 0%, it cannot be negative.
+The Stability Fee parameter has a lower bound of 0%, it cannot be negative.

 Absent active management by a vault user, the accrual of Stability Fees can push a vault's Collateralization Ration below the Liquidation Ratio, which will allow it to be liquidated.

 A Global Stability Fee parameter also exists within the Maker Protocol.
 In practice, this has not been used because it adds unnecessary complexity to the governance process and Stability Fee calculation.

-Previously the Stability Fee parameters have been composited from Risk Premiums and a Base Rate voted by governance.
-This is no longer the case.
+Before the introduction of the Rates Working Group Stability Fee parameters were composited from Risk Premiums and a Base Rate voted by governance.